luckysmallbird/control-gemini-key/README.md

 ---

 <a name="english"></a>
-## 🇬🇧 English
+## English

-**Control Gemini Key** is a lightweight microservice designed to manage and load-balance Google Gemini API keys.
-It solves the common problem of hitting rate limits (HTTP 429) by intelligently rotating through a pool of keys and tracking their usage persistence.
+**Control Gemini Key** is designed specifically to manage and load-balance Google Gemini API keys.
+It solves the issue of the daily 20-request limit (HTTP 429) by intelligently rotating through a pool of keys and tracking their usage, ensuring that each key is used at most 20 times per day to keep your application running stably.

 This microservice automates the management of available Google Gemini API keys, intelligently rotating them to handle rate limits and ensure continuous operation.